 When you enter into a contract, the safety and future of your business can ride on the terms of the agreement, so it’s essential you know what they cover.
 Businesses that neglect the details of their contracts can leave themselves vulnerable to a variety of risks.
 Not only could this have a severe short-term financial impact, but also could affect their commercial success in the long term.

 Whether you’re about to sign or you’re currently negotiating a contract, you can learn more about how to handle the small print in our next instalments, Tips when entering into contracts and Tips for contract management and exit.
 For further useful information for small business owners, visit our business blog.

 If you’re concerned about problems your business may face while contracting, there are insurance policies you can take out.
-Hiscox provides an IT industry-specific professional indemnity policy containing insurance designed to cover the risks faced by IT Consultants.
+Hiscox provides industry-specific policies for many fields, including IT consultant insurance, this includes a highly tailored version of our standard indemnity insurance. containing insurance designed to cover the risks faced by IT Consultants.
 These include breaches of confidence, intellectual property rights infringements and negligence.